 Stereotypical images and stories that plague social media of phenomenal geniuses, ususally male, that hit the headlines define our conscious awareness of autism.

 They are amazing and the letter A could be for amazing.

 But this does not cover every single individual on the autism spectrum or the experiences they may face in life.

-Atypical behaviours like hand flapping, making no eye contact or lining up toys are just a few of the traits that may indicate autism.
+Behaviours like hand flapping, making no eye contact or lining up toys are just a few of the traits that may indicate autism.

 However, they are completely generalised and there are so many more, lesser known indicators.
 Biting or chewing on clothes and toys, clenching fists, fidgeting or copying behaviour from peers are to name just a few.